kbenoit2007/capstone-react/README.md

-# Momnets - Share Digital Photo Albums of Special Moments
+# Moments - Share Digital Photo Albums of Special Moments

 Moments is designed to be a digital memory book to keep tracke of special life events, it can also be shared with loved ones.